Cheapness is one of the main selling points of UK equities, as they have been trading on ever lower valuations than their global peers.

 Dmitry Solomakhin, portfolio manager of Fidelity FAST Global, isn’t too sure either that UK equities present a once in a lifetime opportunity in absolute terms but finds some of them attractive as a contrarian investor.
 In fact, he’s been building out his UK allocation since the results of the Brexit referendum and his fund currently has a 27 percentage point overweight to UK equities compared to its benchmark.

-While Tedder says UK equities are fundamentally unattractive, he also sees pockets of opportunities here as the market has become too pessimistic about the prospects of both the economy and the stock market.
+While Tedder said UK equities are fundamentally unattractive, he also sees pockets of opportunities here as the market has become too pessimistic about the prospects of both the economy and the stock market.

 He said: “The UK is quite interesting, because the market isn’t pricing in any growth for a lot of UK companies.
 I don’t think that’s correct.”